sindat/sindats-youtube-mp3/README.md

 If you just want to use the source code of the API, it's in this repository: [LINK]

 This is included in the API by using npm install --save sindat-youtube-mp3, and then require('sindat-youtube-mp3'); in your code.

+# Patch history

+1.0.1. - added express as a dependency